ojedarojas/ojedarojas/README.md

 ### Hi there 👋

+I'm a Resident/MS at the **University of Florida** in the College of Veterinary Medicine, Department of Large Clinical Sciences.
+I’m currently working on simulation models and economic analysis in ***Beef and Dairy Cattle***.
 <!--
 **ojedarojas/ojedarojas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.